 Securities received by the Company under resale arrangements are generally not recognised on the statement of financial position.
-Where cash collateralised, the resulting cash collateral receivable and accrued interest arising under resale agreements are classified as 'Non-trading at FVPL' as they are managed on a fair value basis.
+Where securities received are cash collateralised, the resulting cash collateral receivable and accrued interest arising under resale agreements are classified as 'Non-trading at FVPL' as they are managed on a fair value basis.